mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 **Posterior Predictive Distribution**

-Improved decision making... downstream design tasks...
+Using the posterior distribution in downstream design enables the quantification of uncertainty in simulations or models, thereby enhancing design robustness.

 <figure>
   <img src="/assets/images/posterior-predictive-distribution.png" alt="Posterior Predictive Distribution">